vespa-engine/blog/_posts/2024-01-19-redefining-hybrid-search-possibilities-with-vespa.md

 ```

 In this example, we ask Vespa to expose 100 (per node involved in
-the query) to ranking phases using the nearestNeighbor query operator
+the query) to ranking phases using the `nearestNeighbor` query operator
-or the best lexical matches using the weakAnd query operator.
-How
+or the best lexical matches using the `weakAnd` query operator.

-these retrieved documents are scored is up to the ranking phases.
+How these candiates are scored and ranking is determined by the Vespa ranking phases.
 One can also [use multiple nearestNeighbor search
 operators](https://docs.vespa.ai/en/nearest-neighbor-search-guide.html#multiple-nearest-neighbor-search-operators-in-the-same-query)
 in the same query request.